SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Unlike value types, a reference type is *not* copied when is assigned to a variable or constant, or when it is passed to a function.
-Rather than making a copy, a *reference* to the same existing instance of that type is used instead.
+Rather than making a copy, a *reference* to the same existing instance is used instead.

 ..
 TODO: This enables you to have multiple variables and constants that all refer to the same one instance.

 Here's an example, using the ``Rectangle`` class defined above:

-.. testcode:: classesAndStructs
+.. testcode:: classesAndStructures

     (swift) let rect = Rectangle()
     // rect : Rectangle = <Rectangle instance>